johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

 A few things could be happening here:

-* a and b are rarely referenced in the same instance methods.
-MyClass would then be said to have poor cohesion, and it's a sign that MyClass should be multiple classes instead.
+* `a` and `b` are rarely referenced in the same instance methods. `MyClass` would then be said to have poor cohesion, and it's a sign that MyClass should be multiple classes instead.
-* Alternatively, a and b are frequently referenced in all of the instance methods, and whether b is present becomes a big feature in the code base.
+* Alternatively, `a` and `b` are frequently referenced in all of the instance methods, and whether `b` is present becomes a big feature in the code base.
 In this case, the remedy would be once again to have separate classes implementing the same interface.
 This is the class-level version of our method override example above.
-* Finally, MyClass might be a pure data structure class without behaviors.
-Even if the intent is to only access b via getB(), we still shouldn't use an Optional field (though getB()'s return type could still be `Optional<B>`).
-A lot of libraries for working with Java data classes (e.g. serialization, equals/toString/hashcode builders, etc.) are set up to work with nullable fields rather than Optional fields, so even if a class field isn't required for all instances, you're better off leaving it nullable.
+* Finally, `MyClass` might be a pure data structure class without behaviors.
+Even if the intent is to only access `b` via `getB()`, we still shouldn't use an `Optional` field (though `getB()`'s return type could still be `Optional<B>`).
+A lot of libraries for working with Java data classes (e.g. serialization, `equals`/`toString`/`hashcode` builders, etc.) are set up to work with nullable fields rather than `Optional` fields, so even if a class field isn't required for all instances, you're better off leaving it nullable.

 One last illustration of why this is misguided: